-One of the main source of vitamins found in egg yolks that help with testosterone production is vitamin D. Even though egg yolks contain cholesterol (which has a bad reputation), egg yolk does contain much more vitamins and nutrients than egg whites.
-Controlled consumption of egg yolk will help boost testosterone levels over time, and reduce any risks of cholesterol induced diseases.
+One of the main sources of vitamins found in egg yolks that help with testosterone production is vitamin D. Even though egg yolks contain cholesterol (which has a bad reputation), egg yolk does contain much more vitamins and nutrients than egg whites.
+Controlled consumption of egg yolk will help boost testosterone levels over time, and reduce any risks of cholesterol-induced diseases.

 However, if tuna is not something that one may want to consume, other sources of vitamin D can come from salmon, sardines, milk, cheese, and beef.

 Another great source of vitamin D and Zinc comes from beans, whether they are white, kidney, or black beans.
-There are many benefits to consumption of beans, as they are a great plan-based protein that protect heart health, and a great source of carbohydrates.
+There are many benefits to consumption of beans, as they are a great plant-based protein that protects heart health and a great source of carbohydrates.

 What if Testosterone Boosting Foods Don’t Help?